imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/exercises.md

 1) The 403 Forbidden HTTP response code will be shown when a user is trying to access a protected resource on a server.

-2) For this case, only one HTTP session is need to get all the information required however 4 total requests need to be made within that one session.
+2) For this case, only one HTTP session is needed to get all the information required however 4 total requests need to be made within that one session.
 Three requests for the images and one for the CSS stylesheet.

 3)

-Create - We can use the POST HTTP method to create new resources on the server Read - We can use the GET HTTP method to read data from the server Update - We can use the PUT HTTP method to update resources on the server Delete - We can use the DELETE HTTP method to delete resources on the server
+Create - We can use the POST HTTP method to create new resources on the server

+Read - We can use the GET HTTP method to read data from the server

+Update - We can use the PUT HTTP method to update resources on the server

+Delete - We can use the DELETE HTTP method to delete resources on the server

 ####Exercise 7